 easy, the GDPR forces webmasters to dull readers with even more

 words which they will not read anyway, and which they will stop

-reading now altogether, as on many websites the amounts of words
+reading now altogether, as on many websites the amount of words

 may have doubled.
 Together with the ePrivacy Regulation (once